tuyetngo012/mocha/README.md

 - Split in buckets, for parallel runs (see commit [ffe8ce7c](https://github.com/johanblumenberg/mocha/commit/ffe8ce7c806b83f77108bd5241bc2d539bd4f6d5))
 - Handle unhandled rejections the same as uncaught exceptions (see commit [a59c3a81](https://github.com/johanblumenberg/mocha/commit/a59c3a817fef020431bd1ed570c4d95eb36f85c5))
 - Support for async event listeners (using @johanblumenberg/EventEmitterAsync)
+- Support for '--grepv' to exclude tests from running.

 ## Purpose